evolv-ai/ascend-java-sdk/README.md

 1. Choose an HttpClient and pass it to the AscendConfig.

     ```java
-       HttpClient httpClient = new AsyncHttpClientImpl(<request_timeout>);
+       HttpClient httpClient = new AsyncHttpClient();
-       AscendConfig config = AscendConfig.builder(<environment_id>, httpClient).build();
+       AscendConfig config = AscendConfig.builder('sandbox', httpClient).build();
-       AscendClient client = AscendClientFactory.init(config);
+       AscendClient ascendClient = AscendClientFactory.init(config);
     ```
+    *Note: Replace 'sandbox' with your own environment id.
-    *Note: The above HttpClient implementation uses org.asynchttpclient:async-http-client as its http client.
+    *Note: The above HttpClient implementation uses org.asynchttpclient:async-http-httpClient as its http httpClient.
 In order to use the implementation you will need to bring the package into your dependencies.*

 ### Custom Allocation Store (optional)

 Once a participant has been allocated into an experiment you may want to retain the allocations they received.
 To do this, create a custom allocation store by implementing the AscendAllocationStore interface.
-You can supply the custom allocation store to the client when you build the AscendConfig.
+You can supply the custom allocation store to the AscendClient when you build the AscendConfig.

-1. Supply the allocation store to the client.
+1. Supply the allocation store to the AscendClient.
     ```java
        AscendConfig config = AscendConfig.builder(<environment_id>, <http_client>)
            .setAscendAllocationStore(<custom_store>)
            .build();
-       AscendClient client = AscendClientFactory.init(config);
+       AscendClient ascendClient = AscendClientFactory.init(config);
    ```

 ### Optional Configurations